mustuner/mustuner.github.io/_pages/about.md

 * I  received my MSc and PhD degrees in Geomatic Engineering (particularly in the area of Remote Sensing) from [Yildiz Technical University](http://www.yildiz.edu.tr/en) in 2014 and 2020, respectively.
-* My research interests lie primarily in the area of SAR Remote Sensing, particularly SAR Polarimetry, Applied Machine Learning and Crop Classification.
+* My research interests lie primarily in the area of SAR Remote Sensing, particularly SAR Polarimetry, Applied Machine Learning and Image Classification.
 * I'm the member of [IEEE Geoscience and Remote Sensing Society](http://www.grss-ieee.org/) and [ISPRS - International Society for Photogrammetry and Remote Sensing](https://www.isprs.org/)
 * I received the award for Top Reviewers for Geosciences - September 2018 from [Publons](https://publons.com/researcher/1175331/mustafa-ustuner/).
 * I voluntarily work for the [IEEE Geoscience and Remote Sensing Society](http://www.grss-ieee.org/) as the social media ambassador lead as well as the social media coordinator for [ISPRS Student Consortium](http://sc.isprs.org/home.html).

 # Recent News